 Figure 9.
-Stream discharge hydrograph for Goose Creek during 2018 compared to data from 1981-2010.
+Stream discharge hydrograph for Goose Creek during 2019 compared to data from 1981-2010.

-Figure 9 illustrates mean daily flow rates in Goose Creek near Leesburg during 2018 and compares it to monthly flow statistics at the same site for the period 1981 through 2010.
+Figure 9 illustrates mean daily flow rates in Goose Creek near Leesburg during 2019 and compares it to monthly flow statistics at the same site for the period 1981 through 2010.
 These data indicate that streamflows were above normal for most of Spikes in streamflow are generally the vear. correlated with rainfall at Dulles Airport (Figure 6).
 These two monitoring sites are approximately 5 miles apart, but the upper reaches of the watershed are over 30 miles from the Dulles precipitation station.
 If a storm event is localized in the upper area of the watershed, it can result in a relatively high stream discharge even though reported precipitation at the Dulles site is relatively low.
-The highest peak stream discharge recorded in 2018 at this station occurred on December 16.
-Goose Creek is the County's largest stream, with its headwaters in Fauguier County, flowing across Loudoun County, and discharging to the Potomac River.
+The highest peak stream discharge recorded in 2019 at this station occurred on March 22, 2019.
+Goose Creek is the County's largest stream, with its headwaters in Fauquier County, flowing across Loudoun County, and discharging to the Potomac River.

 Table 2 lists the 10 gaging stations in the county along with selected data statistics.
-The peak flow rates for 2018 occurred In 2018 peak flows occurred on September 28 at four gages, on May 17 at North Fork Catoctin and Piney Run, on December 16 at Beaverdam Run and Goose Creek Leesburg, on June 3 at Goose Creek Middleburg and on July 22 at Broad Run.
+The peak flow rates for 2019 occurred on March 21 and 22 at nine gages, on February 24 at Catoctin Creek.